Rocky Mountain Metropolitan Airport

 In the midst of this growth, Sheltair Aviation Services LLC has opened its new terminal and hangar spaces at RMMA after a little more than a year’s worth of construction.
 The project is anchored by a 10,400-square-foot terminal and 4,455 square feet of office space, along with 11 acres of apron space and 31,050 square feet of cabin-class hangar space for airplane storage.
 Sheltair broke ground on the project last August.
 “Our new complex and the related services we provide the general aviation community ensures that we can not only meet but exceed the needs of this important and growing market,” Sheltair President Lisa Holland said in a statement.

 “Sheltair is a family-owned business,” says Anslow, “and when you sit down with them at meetings it is like sitting down with your family.
 And their vision and our vision for this airport are aligned.
 They see the way this airport is growing or is positioned to grow, and it is absolutely teamwork.
-We have done some projects together and we have some things in the works, but by sitting down with Craig, their manager here, and Todd, their Vice President of Development out of Orlando, we have accomplished some great things and they are strong partners for the airport and to the community.”
+We have done some projects together and we have some things in the works, but by sitting down with Craig, their manager here, and Todd, their Chief Operating Officer out of Orlando, we have accomplished some great things and they are strong partners for the airport and to the community.”

 Pilatus Aircraft Ltd, who operate a 120,000-square-foot completion onsite facility, make aircraft in Switzerland and fly them to Colorado for completion.
 They are now going into phase two and building a paint shop onsite.
 And negotiations are underway with another company to develop about 30 acres on the south side of the airport and start some growth there.